Virgil R. Miller: Silver Star citation

+Action Date: 29 October & 7 November 1944, and 10 April 1945.

 The Po Valley Campaign

 In April 1945, the 442nd RCT came to the aid of the 92nd Infantry Division and spearheaded a diversionary assault on the western sector of the Gothic Line on the Peninsula Base Section Staging Area at Pisa, Italy.

 Field Marshal Albert Kesselring had directed the construction of fortifications, drilled out of solid rock and reinforced with concrete, in the rugged mountains of the Apennines.
 The German stronghold, contained machine gun nests which produced deadly interlocking fire upon the Allied forces.
 On April 5, 1945, Col Miller, and 3rd Battalion Commander, LtCol Alfred A. Pursall planned a pincers attack at dawn with the surprise element of an all-night climb of a 3000 ft mountain face in the dark with full fighting gear, to get in position for an assault.

 At the dawn of April 6, Miller's men proceeded on their advance, however the explosions of land mines alerted the Germans and a fierce battle followed.
 The Gothic Line was cracked after a full day of fighting and by the end of the day, the last ridge link, Mount Cerreta, finally fell.
 Miller then led the 442nd in the capture of Mt.
 Fologorito, Massa, a German Naval Base at La Spezia (where they captured a submarine) and Turin.

 Col. Miller relinquished his command of the 442nd in June 1945.
-Among the many decorations which Miller's 442nd Regimental Combat Team including the 100th Infantry Battalion and its members earned were: 21 Medals of Honor, 52 Distinguished Service Crosses (including 19 Distinguished Service Crosses which were upgraded to Medals of Honor in June 2000), 1 Distinguished Service Medal, 560 Silver Stars (plus 28 Oak Leaf Clusters for a second award),more than 4,000 Purple Hearts and 7 Presidential Unit Citations (5 earned in one month).
+Among the many decorations which Miller's 442nd Regimental Combat Team including the 100th Infantry Battalion and its members earned were: 21 Medals of Honor, 52 Distinguished Service Crosses (including 19 Distinguished Service Crosses which were upgraded to Medals of Honor in June 2000), 1 Distinguished Service Medal, 560 Silver Stars (plus 28 Oak Leaf Clusters for a second award), more than 4,000 Purple Hearts and 7 Presidential Unit Citations (5 earned in one month).
 It is believed by many that the 442nd is the most decorated unit in U.S. military history.

 At a memorial service held on May 6, 1945, for the men of the 442nd RCT, Col. Miller was quoted as saying:

 The sacrifice made by our comrades was great.
 We must not fail them in the fight that continues, in the fight that will be with us even when peace comes.
 Your task will be the harder and more arduous one, for it will extend over a longer time.